Eileen Moss, MA, Fd.A, B.Ed(Hons), Registered MBACP

 Fees: £20 for an initial assessment; thereafter £40 for a 50 minute session.

-Some concessions are available, please enquire.
+Some concessions are available, including reduced rates for student counsellors.

 Maps & Directions